Plants, Scientific names, H. School Science Lessons

 Pink hibiscus, (Hibiscus spendens), splendid hibiscus, pink native hibiscus, spectacular pink flowers, Australia, Malvaceae

-Rose of Sharon, (Hibiscus syriacus), rose mallow, widely cultivated ornamental, national flower of South Korea, China, Korea, Malvaceae
+>Rose of Sharon, (Hibiscus syriacus), rose mallow, widely cultivated ornamental, national flower of South Korea, China, Korea, Malvaceae

 Sea hibiscus, (Hibiscus tiliaceus), beach hibiscus, invasive weed, fibres in tapa cloth, tidal mangroves, herbal remedy, Australia, Malvaceae

-Hibiscus species, Daleys Fruit Tree Nursery
+Hibiscus species, Daleys Fruit Trees

 North bopple nut, (Hicksbeachia pilosa), up to 8 m, multi-stemmed, ornamental, mauve-purple racemes, orange-scarlet fruit, Australia, Proteaceae

-North Bopple Nut, Daleys Fruit Tree Nursery
+North Bopple Nut, Daleys Fruit Trees

 Red bopple nut, (Hicksbeachia pinnatifolia), bopple nut, monkey nut, beef nut, rose nut, ivory silky rose, flower spikes purple-brown-cream, strong sickly sweet smell, red fleshy oval fruit 3-5 cm long, black edible seed in fruit does not fall away, not commercially cultivated like macadamia, ornamental tree, Australian native food.